Neural Neural Scaling Laws: Discussion

 \section{Discussion}

-Our experiments demonstrate that neural methods consistently outperform logistic scaling laws across all evaluation conditions. \method~achieves 2.04\% MAE compared to 3.29\% for logistic scaling laws---a 38\% reduction in prediction error---while also providing calibrated uncertainty estimates and generalizing zero-shot to unseen tasks.
-The histogram ablation (\textsc{HistDiff}) further reinforces that distributional information in token-level losses carries predictive signal that averaging obscures, validating our core hypothesis.
-Meanwhile, the temporal context ablation (\textsc{NoLoss}) shows that even without validation loss information, a neural sequence model outperforms parametric fits by learning patterns in accuracy trajectories.
+\method demonstrates that downstream scaling law prediction benefits from moving beyond parametric forms.
+Across 66 tasks, \method achieves 1.99\% mean absolute error, a 44\% reduction over logistic scaling laws, while generalizing zero-shot to unseen tasks, model families, and parameter counts over an order of magnitude larger than seen during training. \method also accurately predicts the scaling behavior of OLMo-Hybrid, a non-transformer architecture, despite being trained on only transformer training runs.
+Beyond pointwise accuracy, \method produces calibrated uncertainty estimates and, most consequentially for practitioners, accurately predicts which training configuration will be better 76.6\% of the time, a 12.9\% improvement over logistic baselines.

-These results suggest that the limitations of existing scaling laws are not fundamental to the prediction problem, but rather artifacts of restricted hypothesis classes.
-Logistic scaling laws embody a strong inductive bias (that downstream performance is a monotonically increasing, saturating function) which is elegant but unequipped to deal with tasks exhibiting diverse scaling behaviors. \method~trades this parametric bias for flexibility, learning to recognize patterns in accuracy trajectories and token-level losses rather than assuming a functional form.
-Neural methods outperforming parametric alternatives aligns with the Bitter Lesson \citep{sutton2019bitter}: methods that scale with compute and data tend to outperform those relying on human-designed structure.
-Our work extends this principle to the meta-problem of predicting model performance itself.
-As the ecosystem of open-source model checkpoints continues to grow, we expect neural neural scaling laws to improve further.
+Our results suggest that the limitations of existing scaling laws are not fundamental to the prediction problem, but rather artifacts of restricted hypothesis classes.
+Logistic scaling laws embody a strong inductive bias (that downstream performance is a monotonically increasing, saturating function) which is unequipped to deal with tasks exhibiting diverse scaling behaviors. \method~trades this parametric bias for flexibility, learning to recognize patterns in accuracy trajectories and token-level losses rather than assuming a functional form.
+Just as flexible models of learning curves benefit AutoML \citep{LC-PFN}, we have shown flexible models of language model scaling improve upon scaling laws---beyond what a more general model of learning curves can achieve.
+Taking a step back, methods that scale with compute and data tend to outperform those relying on human-designed structure \citep{sutton2019bitter}; our work extends this principle to the meta-problem of predicting language model performance itself.
+As the ecosystem of open-source model checkpoints grows, we expect neural neural scaling laws to improve further.